danieljoos/letterimages/README.md

 Similar to [initial.js](http://judelicio.us/initial.js/) and heavily inspired by the _Contacts_ app of [OxygenOS 4.0](https://oneplus.net/oxygenos).

+Have a look at the [demo page](https://danieljoos.github.io/letterimages/dist/demo.html) to see it in action.

 ## Usage

 _letterimages_ requires _jQuery_ and registers itself as jQuery plugin.